fawaz-dabbaghieh/extgfa/README.md

 ```

 **PLEASE NOTE** that the reordered GFA and indexes are **immutable**.
-In other words, the `ChGraph` does not explicitly disallow modifications,
-but any operations such as removing edges, nodes, sequences, etc. will
-invalidate the indexes.
-A new GFA file must be output instead.
+In other words, the `ChGraph` does not explicitly disallow modifications to the graph object loaded in Python.
+However, any modifications will not be written to the index files and the reordered GFA file.
+You can then use the `write_gfa` function to output the graph after modification if needed.
+Make sure to not edit the index files or the output GFA file manually to not invalidate the offsets.

 ## Working with the Graph classes
 The following code showcases the classes' API which enables the user